Hodophobia

-Hodophobia is an irrational fear, or phobia, of travel.
+Hodophobia is defined as an intense, persistent, and irrational fear of travel or a specific mode of travel.
+The term is derived from the Greek words hodós (ὁδός), meaning "road" or "journey," and phóbos (φόβος), meaning "fear."
+It is distinct from generalized travel anxiety, as the fear is disproportionate to the actual danger involved and leads to significant avoidance or distress.

 Hodophobia should not be confused with travel aversion.

 Acute anxiety provoked by travel can be treated with anti-anxiety medication.
 The condition can be treated with exposure therapy, which works better when combined with cognitive behavioral therapy.

 Signs and symptoms

 People with fear of traveling experience intense, persistent fear or anxiety when they think about traveling and/or during travel.
 They will avoid travel if they can, and the fear, anxiety, and avoidance cause significant distress and impair their ability to function.
+As classified under Specific Phobia, Situational Type in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), the fear is typically persistent, lasting for six months or more.

+Clinical Presentation

+The phobia manifests through a combination of cognitive, emotional, and physical symptoms.